-Having unmatched bets or partially matched bets on the betting exchange is something that the majority of people will experience at some point, when matched betting.
-And, unless you read this guide, I can almost guarantee you will be hit with blind panic when it happens to you.
+Unmatched and partially matched bets are something that most of us will experience at some point.
+And, unless you read this guide, I can almost guarantee you will panic when it happens to you.

-But relax.. it’s not a big problem as there are simple ways to fix it if it does.
+But relax.. it’s not a big problem.
+There are simple ways to fix it.
 As well as ways to avoid it happening in the first place!

-First we must understand a particular aspect on how a betting exchange works.
-A betting exchange is essentially a platform where you can offer odds to people on events, as well as take odds that others are offering.
+To understand unmatched and partially matched bets, you first need to understand how the betting exchanges work.
+A betting exchange is a platform where you can offer odds to people on events, as well as take odds that others are offering.

 Fixing a partially matched bet is a little trickier, but still straight forward with our newly added ‘part lay’ calculator feature!